Water Supply Operations

 Interruptible Water Supply for Agriculture

-LCRA has determined that based on criteria in the WMP, no stored water from the Highland Lakes would be available to most interruptible customers in Colorado, Wharton and Matagorda counties in 2024.
-The next opportunity for water from the Highland Lakes to be available will be 2025.
+On March 1, LCRA determined that based on criteria in the WMP, no stored water from the Highland Lakes would be available to most interruptible customers in Colorado, Wharton and Matagorda counties in 2024.
+The next opportunity for water from the Highland Lakes to be available for interruptible customers will be 2025.

 The 2020 WMP protects the water supply for firm customers – mainly cities and industrial users – and allows LCRA to quickly adapt its operations as drought conditions change.
 The plan establishes three sets of water supply conditions – Normal, Less Severe Drought and Extraordinary Drought – to determine the availability of interruptible stored water, which is used by agricultural customers in the Gulf Coast, Lakeside and Pierce Ranch operations in Colorado, Wharton and Matagorda counties.
-Water for the Garwood Agricultural Division is supplied separately, under terms of the Garwood Purchase Agreement.
-In 2024, customers in the Garwood division are entitled to 16,800 acre-feet of stored water from the Highland Lakes.
+Water for the Garwood Agricultural Division is supplied separately, under terms of the Garwood purchase agreement for the Garwood water right.
+The demands at the Garwood division are met primarily (and sometimes entirely) with run-of-river water from the Colorado River under LCRA’s Garwood water right.
+Supply is only provided from the Highland Lakes if the run-of-river supply is insufficient.

 The 2020 WMP sets two dates – March 1 and July 1 – for determining the amount of interruptible stored water available for first and second growing seasons.
 The determination is made based on several factors, including combined storage in lakes Travis and Buchanan and the prior three-month inflows.
 If no stored water from the Highland Lakes is available for the first growing season, the WMP dictates that no water will be available for the second growing season of the same year either.